From the Eiffel Tower to the Louvre © French Moments

 Quai d’Orsay, Paris © French Moments

-There we crossed one of my favourite bridges in Paris.
-Pont Alexandre III was built for the 1900 Paris World Exhibition and takes its name from the Russian Tsar.
+We crossed one of my favourite bridges in Paris, Pont Alexandre III, which was built for the 1900 Paris World Exhibition and was named after the Russian Tsar.

 Winter walk from the Eiffel Tower to the Louvre © French Moments